depau/3dprint-wiki/README.md

 All pages are under the [`/wiki`](https://github.com/Depau/3dprint-wiki/tree/master/wiki) folder.

+You should check out the [Kramdown Markdown reference](https://kramdown.gettalong.org/quickref.html) to learn how to write markdown pages that work well on the website.

 ### Edit an existing page

 Just open the page file on GitHub and click the "pencil" icon to edit it.